 - Faster loading by splitting loading into parts

-LoaderDroid is very smart as highlighted by its features above.
-Another thing I’d like to point out is that if you are downloading a file and somehow it fails halfway, you can actually get another link for that same file and input it into LoaderDroid and it will resume the file download IDM style, pretty sweet if you ask me.
+LoaderDroid is very smart, as highlighted by its features above.
+Another thing I’d like to point out is that if you are downloading a file, and somehow it fails halfway, you can actually get another link for that same file.
+You can then input it into LoaderDroid, and it will resume the file download IDM style, pretty sweet if you ask me.

 Due to the fact that I reside in a country like Nigeria where networks are generally unstable, having a download manager saves me heartaches when downloading medium to large size files in case of disconnection or slow network.

 If you own an Android device, then LoaderDroid is an excellent recommendation that I will give any day, anytime.
 Download LoaderDroid from the Google Play Store.